studio3marketing/exercise-1/README.md

 ```
 3. Write a function that returns the average rating, accounting for duplicates.

 4. Write a function that renders the reviews into the DOM.
-Improvise a design for the display.
+Improvise a design for the reviews.